-Explaining this feeling is quite difficult, because each person feels a different range of emotions.
-What is euphoria is a feeling of elation, fun, optimism, well-being, which suddenly appears and quickly passes.
-In a state of sudden upsurge of violent emotions, a person feels completely happy and is unable to objectively perceive reality.
-The thinking of a person who felt euphoria is unproductive at this moment, reactions are slowed down.
-Many people confuse euphoria with just a good mood, but in fact it is more complex and is associated with serious changes in the functioning of the brain.
+Explaining this feeling is quite difficult because each person feels a different range of emotions.
+Euphoria is a feeling of elation, fun, optimism, well-being, which suddenly appears and quickly passes.
+In a state of the sudden upsurge of violent emotions, a person feels completely happy and cannot perceive reality objectively.

 You may also like to read: How to Motivate Yourself to Achieve Your Goals?

-A condition such as euphoria appears for a reason, and there are main symptoms:
+A condition such as a euphoria appears for a reason, and there are main symptoms:

 - excellent health;